Tropicana (Boomdabash and Annalisa song)

-"Tropicana" is a song by Italian group Boomdabash and singer Annalisa.
-It was released on 10 June 2022 through B1/Soulmatical Music and Capitol Records as the lead single from the group sixth studio album Venduti.
+"Tropicana" is a song by Italian group Boomdabash and Italian singer singer Annalisa.
+It was released on 10 June 2022 through B1/Soulmatical Music and Capitol Records as the lead single from the group's sixth studio album Venduti.

 Composition

 The song, written by the duo Takagi & Ketra with Federica Abbate and Jacopo Ettore, marked the first collaboration between the group and the singer.
 The music production pays homage to the music of the 1970s and 1980s with influences from traditional Apulian music pizzica.
-The band described the meaning of the song and the their decision to collaborate with Annalisa:"We strongly believe in the universal language of music and its power to cheer people up.
+The band described the meaning of the song and their decision to collaborate with Annalisa:"We strongly believe in the universal language of music and its power to cheer people up.
 Very often, it is a song that distracts us from the thousand problems that afflict our daily lives. [...]
 Sharing this new adventure with Annalisa, an artist we have admired for many years, is a source of great satisfaction for us.
 Annalisa is the perfect companion for this song, an artist who shares our love of musical experimentation, with an exceptional and charismatic voice, a tone that caresses but at the same time stings and scratches.
 A pearl that embellishes "Tropicana"."